 Religion Studies Department

-The work of the Religion Studies Department of Muhlenberg College is the academic investigation of religious traditions in their thought and practice.
-Faculty and students study cultural and intellectual responses to basic questions of life and meaning that engage imagination, hope, and faith.
-Our discipline, exploring essential aspects of human experience, is inherently cross-cultural, multidisciplinary, and interpretive.
+The work of the department of Religion Studies at Muhlenberg College is the academic investigation of religious traditions in their thought and practice.
+Faculty and students study cultural and intellectual responses to basic questions of life and meaning.
+Our discipline, exploring essential aspects of human experience, is inherently cross-cultural, multidisciplinary, and analytical.
 Its geography is global; its chronology extends from antiquity to the present.
 We analyze texts, beliefs, rituals, arts, communities, cultures, and their integration into coherent worldviews.
 Our methodologies as well as our content interact with disciplines spanning the liberal arts curriculum from the humanities to the social sciences to the sciences.

 Why Study Religion?